-As podcasting popularity continues to rise for personal use, enterprise teams are taking notice and increasingly looking to utilize a corporate podcast for secure, corporate communications in an effort to better enable their employees, partners, and customers.
-However, since the vast majority of podcasting software is intended to deliver podcasts for public consumption, many enterprises are having difficulty figuring out how to make use of this compelling medium while meeting enterprise media security requirements.
+As podcasting popularity continues to rise for personal use, enterprise teams are taking notice and increasingly looking to utilize a private podcast for secure, corporate communications in an effort to better enable their employees, partners, and customers.
+However, since the vast majority of podcasting software is intended to deliver podcasts for public consumption, many enterprises are having difficulty figuring out how to make use of this compelling medium while meeting strict enterprise media security requirements.

+uStudio is the only media platform company with a multi-tier security model that offers security configuration optionality at each of the page, player and stream levels.
 The following four steps outline how to ensure your secure and private corporate podcast content is only available to your approved audience, whether that’s internal employees, partners, or customers.

 Step 1: Deliver Your Corporate Podcast in a Company-Owned App